hetykai/V2Ray-Android/README.md

 ## Build

 1. `git clone https://github.com/RayFantasyStudio/V2Ray-Android.git`
+2. Create a Firebase app, and download the `google-service.json` to `<PROJECT_ROOT>/app`
-2. Open in Android Studio or Intellij IDEA.
+3. Open in Android Studio or Intellij IDEA.

 Module "libv2ray" is build from [AndroidLibV2ray](https://github.com/xiaokangwang/AndroidLibV2ray) which is developed by [@xiaokangwang](https://github.com/xiaokangwang).